yashdoshi313/Home-Depot-Case-Study/README.md

 A large share of revenue closed in-store, but the online Product Information Page still played a major role in customer decision-making.

-This made the PIP the key bridge between online discovery and in-store purchase intent.
+This made the Product Information Page the bridge between online discovery and in-store purchase intent.

 ---

 ### 5. Ratings and Q&A gaps signalled trust friction

 Several SKUs had low average ratings, including SKUs below **2.5 stars**.
-The PIP audit also showed unanswered customer questions, limited product images, confusing product titles, and specification gaps.
+The Product Information Page audit also showed unanswered customer questions, limited product images, confusing product titles, and specification gaps.

 These are trust leaks.
 Each missing answer or unclear attribute increases customer hesitation.